 A major discovery in the project is that a larger than expected proportion of FLAG 2 recruits have babies that are large for gestational age, which is 15.7 percent.
 As well as finding a marker for small babies, there is a high possibility that Dr Whigham will be able to detect ‘large for gestational age’ babies using protein biomarkers in the maternal circulation.

 This has presented a great start in finding molecules that correlate with birth weight on the day of delivery and ultimately markers to correlate with a baby’s weight on any given day.
 Thus, this will provide valuable information on babies that are pathologically small, so that an intervention can take place before a stillbirth can occur.

 Dr Whigham’s study continues, with the investigation of several proteins discovered in the original FLAG cohort, including SPINT, syndechan, sFlt:PIGF ratio, DAPK and GDF15.

-To read Dr Whigham’s interim report, click here
+To read Dr Whigham’s final report, click here

 Dr Amanda Poprzeczny